Supply vehicles of Russian peacekeepers drive freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 26.
-A total of 11 more supply vehicles of Russian peacekeepers have driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 28.
+Four supply vehicles of Russian peacekeepers have driven along the Lachin-Khankendi road, passing near Shusha, without any issues, Trend reports from the scene.

+The vehicles were moving from the Khankendi city in the Lachin direction.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.